Development

 KPIs in Software Development FAQs

-What is a software development KPI?
+What is KPI in software development?

 A software development KPI is a value that measures the performance of your team toward achieving set goals.
 It’s a metric that indicates how your development efforts align with business objectives.